babatolabejide/Video-Game-Sales/README.md

 ## Video Game Sales and Ratings Explorer

-The Video Game Sales and Ratings Explorer is a comprehensive data analysis tool designed to explore and compare video game sales, ratings, and genre performance over time.
-The project leverages the Video Game Sales Dataset from Kaggle, which includes data on game sales, ratings, genres, and platforms.
+Video Game Sales Explorer is a comprehensive data analysis tool designed to streamline exploration, analysis, and visualization of video game sales data.
+The tool supports multiple data formats (e.g., CSV) and provides an intuitive interface for both novice and expert data analysts to uncover market trends, genre performance, and regional sales insights in the video game industry.

 Target Audience:
 Game publishers, market analysts, and game developers.